Oklahoma State vs. Baylor College Basketball Game Preview

 The shooting was not against Kansas and not great against Iowa State, but the passing is alright to set up an easy score, and the team managed to run away again for a stretch in the OT win over VVU.

-Oklahoma State may have been on a run, but it is not hitting a ton of throws and had to win it in the midst of tough battles.
+Oklahoma State may be on a run, but it is not hitting a ton of throws and has had to win in hard-fought battles.

 What is going to happen